 The Boxers themselves are the natural place to start.
 These insurgents were not specifically anti-American, but rather anti-Christian.
 Still, missionaries and diplomats from the U.S. were among their targets.
 In a sense, the actions of the Boxers were very close to the ideal type of “reactive” contention that Tilly describes.
 They wanted to return China to a situation in which it contained no Christians.
 It is worth noting, however, that recent work on the Boxers has shown that much of their violence took the form of attacks between villagers who had long been competitors for local resources.
 When members of one of these groups converted to Christianity, foreign missionaries would sometimes intercede on their behalf with Chinese government officials, tipping the balance in local competitions for water rights and things like that in the favor of the converts.
 Thus anti-Christian violence often came to have a competitive element to it.

 The next stop on our whirlwind tour of Chinese history is 1905, when protests that were specifically anti-American took place.
 The goal this time was to end immigration laws that discriminated against Chinese who wanted to enter the U.S. The movement was unlike the Boxer one in many ways.
 Most notably, it was non-violent.
 The protesters went to great lengths to distance themselves from the Boxers, stressing that they wanted to see a policy changed, not people hurt.
 The main tactic they turned to was an economic boycott.
-Though they did not use these terms, they were self-consciously rejecting what they saw as a purely reactive as well as violent movement of the past.
+Though they did not use these terms, they were self-consciously rejecting what they saw as purely reactive as well as the violent movement of the past.
 Their goal was not to return to the past, when China and the West did not interact with one another, they argued, but rather the pro-active one of making relations with the U.S. more equal.

 In 1919, a new round of anti-imperialist protests, known as the May 4th Movement, broke out.
 Once again, it was primarily non-violent and relied on a boycott.
 There was a difference here with 1905, though, in that it was not American products that were boycotted.
 In fact, the May 4th Movement of that year was not anti-American at all.

 Why not?
-Because the main grievance was terms of the Treaty of Versailles that transferred control of Chinese territory formerly held by Germany to Japan, rather than returning it to China, in the wake of World War I. Since President Wilson had called for all nations to be granted a greater degree of self-determination, the United States was seen as one of the more admirable foreign powers of the day.
+Because the main grievance was the terms of the Treaty of Versailles that transferred control of Chinese territory formerly held by Germany to Japan, rather than returning it to China, in the wake of World War I. Since President Wilson had called for all nations to be granted a greater degree of self-determination, the United States was seen as one of the more admirable foreign powers of the day.
 The boycott was directed at Japan alone, though the people the crowds were angriest at were the domestic officials they accused of being corrupt and selling out the country’s interest for personal gain.

 The May 4th Movement was a generally pro-active struggle.
 Nevertheless, as often happens, those who were the target of the protest refused to see it in these terms.
 Japanese commentators tried to convince people that competition and reaction defined its true nature.
-They insisted that one Chinese political faction (then out of power) was merely using the Treaty of Versailles as a pre-text for trying to embarrass their rivals (the Warlords currently in control of Beijing).
+They insisted that one Chinese political faction (then out of power) was merely using the Treaty of Versailles as a pretext for trying to embarrass their rivals (the Warlords currently in control of Beijing).
 They also accused the May 4th activists, many of whom were avid fans of Western political ideas and some of whom were Christians, of being just like the reactive and violent anti-Christian Boxers.

 Moving forward in time to the protests that followed World War II, we find a still different mixture of elements.
 The first major anti-imperialist demonstrations of this period, those that took place in late 1946 and early 1947, had a definite reactive twist to them.
 This is because the protesters’ main demand was that American servicemen leave China.
 These protests were triggered by an incident in which two American G.I.’s raped a female Chinese student.